 The Office of Wildland Fire maintains offices in Washington, D.C. and Boise, ID.
 Read more about contacting our staff.

 Facing the challenges posed by a force of nature that burns across landscapes without regard for ownership or administrative boundaries requires a lot of collaboration.
 To create a wildland fire management program that's effective and efficient, we cultivate partnerships with a number of Federal agencies, States, Tribes, local land managers, and other stakeholders.

 The Department is appropriated funds from Congress for the implementation of a suite of activities that make up our Wildland Fire Management Program, including preparedness, suppression, fuels management, facilities, burned area rehabilitation, and science.
 Each program spans a range of tasks and receives specific funding through an annual budget justification.
 The Interior Fire Executive Council, the Wildland Fire Leadership Council, and a number of other groups collaborate to establish program goals and priorities.

 Many documents shape the government’s approach to wildland fire management.
 Visit our publications page for links to annual reports, budgets, guiding documents, policy memos, and more.

-Our staff provide a variety of services in order to maintain a unified Wildland Fire Management Program across the Department of the Interior.
+Our staff provide a variety of services in order to maintain a unified Department of the Interior Wildland Fire Management Program.
 We develop policy and guide its implementation to ensure the bureaus share a common approach to managing wildland fire.
 We coordinate the development and execution of an annual budget to ensure that work aligns with Department priorities and strategic plans.
 We perform program reviews to ensure that program objectives align with priorities and are accomplished in an efficient way.
 We support the consolidation and development of new technology used by fire managers and field personnel.
 And we serve as a liaison between the Department of the Interior and the wider wildland fire community that includes other Federal agencies, States, Tribes, local stakeholders and more.